woossi0/suite/docs/usermanual/source/installation/mac/index.rst

 Upgrading from version 2.x to 3.x
 ---------------------------------

 The OpenGeo Suite version 3 contains numerous major version updates to its components.
-This upgrade is also **not-backward compatible**; irreversible changes are made to the data so that they can't be used with earlier versions of the OpenGeo Suite.

-In addition, the upgrade process to 3.x will reinitialize the PostGIS database, removing all PostGIS data.
-Therefore, it is required to follow the upgrade steps below to ensure that your data is retained.
+This upgrade is **not-backward compatible** and all previously installed versions must be uninstalled before continuing.

-.. warning:: Upgrading from 2.x to 3.x will delete all of your PostGIS data.
-You will need to backup your data according to the specific procedures listed below.
-This procedure is different from the usual backup process.
+.. warning:: Uninstalling OpenGeo Suite 2.x will remove all your data and configuration therefore you will need to backup your data according to the specific procedures listed below.

 The procedure for upgrading is as follows: